kckuei/arduino-fun/README.md

 # About
-* My first foray with working on microcontroller devices and  programming for building digital devices
+* Some notes from my first foray with working with, and programming microcontroller devices
-* Documents my experience with using the Arudino (Uno) Starter Kit and working through tutorials, and random personal projects
+* Explores the Arudino (Uno) Starter Kit, provided tutorials, and more

 ## Setup
 In addition to the manual, these docs were helpful: